 This file can be processed by the

 To use the disaster recovery mechanism, you must mount the instance's

 Depending on your storage backend you will also need to do the same for

 any snapshot you want to restore (needed for

 Once everything is mounted where it should be, you can now run

 If any matching database entry for resources declared in

 backup.yaml is found

-during import, the command will refuse to restore the container.
+during import, the command will refuse to restore the instance.
 This can be

 overridden by passing